christopherthompson81/pgsql_holidays/README.md

 	"2020-12-25"    "Christmas Day"
 	"2020-12-28"    "Boxing Day (Observed)"

+A convienience "by country" function is also provided which accepts many variations of the countries names and defines defines a default region.

+	SELECT * FROM holidays.by_country('canada', 2020, 2020);

+The above query would also produce the same output.

 # ToDo

 There are some more complicated countries I have yet to finish porting.
 Generally, they are the ones using non-Gregorian calendars.